RosettaCommons/demos/public/beta_peptide_modeling/README.md

 * Molski, M.A., Goodman, J.L., Chou, F.C., Baker, D., Das, R., and Schepartz, A. (2012).
 Remodeling a beta-peptide bundle.
 Chemical Science.

 The example input files are in rosetta_input.
 The beta-3-peptide residues is less commonly used so is not turned on by default.
 Therefore the following setup steps are required prior to running this demo.
 Before running the command lines, edit the file rosetta_database/chemical/residue_type_sets/fa_standard/residue_types.txt, find the section "Beta-peptide Types" and uncommented all the items listed below (residue_types/beta-peptide/B3A.params etc.).
 The example command lines are given in rosetta_input/cmdline.
 Cd into rosetta_input/ and type "sh cmdline" to run the commands.

-After the job finished sucessfully, you should see the output pdb files in the corresponding folders and log files in the current folder.
-Sample outputs are given in the example_output folder for comparsion.
+After the job finished successfully, you should see the output pdb files in the corresponding folders and log files in the current folder.
+Sample outputs are given in the example_output folder for comparison.

 Running the Demo
 ----------------